Archaeological Sites and Artifacts

 THE NATIVE AMERICAN CONNECTION

 Many Native American peoples and cultures look at history and the landscape differently than most modern Americans.
 For Native Americans, history is intricately intertwined and embedded in the past, present, and the future.
 Ancestral native cultures did not divide the earth into home and wild.
 This American earth is their home.
 Living in western North America in the pre-industrial era required a nomadic life style, moving not just seasonally between resources, but moving in decadal and even century-long cycles to follow the transient changes in shifting ecosystems across the arid west.
 Native Americans were the first climate change observers.
 The habitation structures and tools left behind during these nomadic wanderings were not abandoned and are neither relics nor ruins of a bygone era.
 They were purposefully left behind and cached so the people could return when future conditions brought a return of the resources they needed for their life ways.
 What we call “archaeological artifacts and sites” are the living continuity of the past, present, and future of Native Americas.
 Native Americans are here for the long run.
 Their traditions, knowledge, and histories are told by the landscape and with the cultural objects they placed there.
 Taking Native American objects, of any age, from public lands is equivalent to burglary and looting.
+Learn more about Indigenous connections with American Public Land here.

 HOW CAN I GET INVOLVED IN ARCHAEOLOGY?